xregistry/spec/core/spec.md

 MUST include only those entities that match the specified filter criteria.
 This means that any Registry Collection's attributes MUST be modified to match the resulting subset.
 In particular:
-- the `Url` attribute MUST include the filter expression(s) in its query parameters
+- if the collection is inlined it MUST only include entities that match the filter expression(s)
-- the `Count` attribute MUST only count the entities that match the filter expression(s)
+- the collection `Url` attribute MUST include the filter expression(s) in its query parameters
-- the inlined collection itself MUST only include entities that match the filter expression(s)
+- the collection `Count` attribute MUST only count the entities that match the filter expression(s)

 The format of the `filter` query parameter is: